marek-musielak/Skillcore.Stats/README.md

-Skillcore.Stats - collect detailed timing information for all your MVC renderings and API calls.
+Skillcore.Stats - collect detailed timing information for all your Sitecore MVC renderings and API calls.

 Author: Marek Musielak